asayers/tailsrv/README.md

 deleted or moved, tailsrv will exit.
 If you modify the middle of the file - well, nothing disasterous will happen, but your clients might get confused.

+## Features

+### tracing-journald

+Enables a new command-line flag `--journald` which will redirect all the tracing output to the system `journald` instead which gives much richer information than the default output formatter.

 ## Licence

 This software is in the public domain.
 See UNLICENSE for details.